Steel Curriculum Development Grant

 Schedule for curriculum development including a list of anticipated tasks and milestones.

-Detailed plan of the work assigned to the Assistant.
+Detailed plan of the work.

 Estimated distribution of total curriculum development cost by year.